Introduction

 However, the scarcity mindset can disrupt this process by making the future feel uncertain or inaccessible.

-In practice, this may lead to delayed investing, limited risk-taking, underinvestment in professional development, or difficulty trusting gradual financial progress.
+Over time, the result may be delayed investing, limited risk-taking, underinvestment in professional development, or difficulty trusting gradual financial progress.

 These patterns do not arise from lack of intelligence or lack of discipline.
 They often emerge from the emotional logic of scarcity, in which preserving the present feels more urgent than building the future.